bcgov/citz-imb-kc-api-docs/README.md

   Config, // Type for configuration options.
   CustomSchemaConfig, // Type for custom schema configuration options.
   CustomControllerConfig, // Type for custom controller configuration options.
-  QueryParamProperties, // Type for properties of query parameters.
+  ParamProperties, // Type for properties of path and query parameters.
 } from '@bcgov/citz-imb-kc-express';

 ```